Pipe failure can cause damage to floors, walls, and even foundations.

-Replacing the piping may seem like a big task - but if they fail you will need to replace them anyway and on top of that you will have to replace anything that received water damage.
-So when you find you need to upgrade or replace your home’s piping, PEX is a great choice.
+Replacing the piping may seem like a big task - but if they fail you will need to replace them anyway and on top of that you will have to replace anything that suffered water damage.
+When you find you need to upgrade or replace your home’s piping, PEX is a great choice.

-Cross linked polyethylene, or also nicknamed PEX, has become the new standard when lining the interior walls of your home with fresh water lines.
-When a home needs to have water lines replaced because their old lines have corroded, and slowly rusted away galvanized pipes; PEX Piping and Copper are the two most popular materials used today to re-pipe your home.
+Cross-linked polyethylene, nicknamed "PEX," has become the new standard when lining the interior walls of your home with fresh water lines.
+When a home needs to have water lines replaced because their old lines have corroded and slowly rusted away, PEX piping and copper are the two most popular materials used today to re-pipe your home.